RabinaRoka/React/readme.txt

 ##The if/else statements worked in the last challenge, but there's a more concise way to achieve the same result.
 Imagine that you are tracking several conditions in a component and you want different elements to render depending on each of these conditions.
 If you write a lot of else if statements to return slightly different UIs, you may repeat code which leaves room for error.
 Instead, you can use the && logical operator to perform conditional logic in a more concise way.
 This is possible because you want to check if a condition is true, and if it is, return some markup.
 Here's an example:

 {condition && <p>markup</p>}

+##Conditional rendering is useful, but you may need your components to render an unknown number of elements.
+Often in reactive programming, a programmer has no way to know what the state of an application is until runtime, because so much depends on a user's interaction with that program.
+Programmers need to write their code to correctly handle that unknown state ahead of time.
+Using Array.map() in React illustrates this concept.

+##The map array method is a powerful tool that you will use often when working with React.
+Another method related to map is filter, which filters the contents of an array based on a condition, then returns a new array.
+For example, if you have an array of users that all have a property online which can be set to true or false, you can filter only those users that are online by writing:

+##So far, you have been rendering React components on the client.
+Normally, this is what you will always do.
+However, there are some use cases where it makes sense to render a React component on the server.
+Since React is a JavaScript view library and you can run JavaScript on the server with Node, this is possible.
+In fact, React provides a renderToString() method you can use for this purpose.